Security, intelligence failures led to Jan. 6 insurrection: Bipartisan Senate report

 Despite numerous warnings on social media of potential violence, law enforcement failed to recognize the serious potential for violence, and specifically, an intelligence unit inside the Capitol Police (USCP) knew of the gravity of the threat but failed to share that assessment widely, leaving rank-and-file officers vulnerable, according to investigators.

-That Capitol Police intelligence arm, known as the “Intelligence and Interagency Coordination Division” (IICD), “knew from online posts of a plot to breach the Capitol and posts that contained Capitol Complex maps of the tunnel systems, yet did not convey the full scope of known information to USCP leadership, rank-and-file officers, or law enforcement partners.”
+That Capitol Police intelligence arm, known as the "Intelligence and Interagency Coordination Division" (IICD), "knew from online posts of a plot to breach the Capitol and posts that contained Capitol Complex maps of the tunnel systems, yet did not convey the full scope of known information to USCP leadership, rank-and-file officers, or law enforcement partners," according to the report.

 "This was not a failure of the front-line officers.
 This was a failure of leadership," said Senate Rules Committee Chair Amy Klobuchar, calling those failures "obvious."